bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   style="width:50%"
   alt="." />

-Open up the Example 2, HTML file and you\'ll notice that it looks very similar to the first example.
-We have the same styling up at the top of the page, we have a box here, we have some navigation, and then we have this div id set to box down here, and it\'s just an empty div.
+Open up the Example 2, HTML file and you&apos;ll notice that it looks very similar to the first example.
+We have the same styling up at the top of the page, we have a box here, we have some navigation, and then we have this div id set to box down here, and it&apos;s just an empty div.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 158.
 (93) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">